Take a look inside 9 images

 Artsonia Kids Art Museum

-Pros: Unique focus on exhibiting art (vs. other portfolio tools).
-The companion app is great for capturing and assessing students' artist statements.
+Pros: Unique focus on exhibiting students' original artwork; great for capturing and assessing students' artist statements.

-Cons: It's most useful once an artist or school has uploaded a body of work, and if students include artist statements.
-The website's design could use updating.
+Cons: Most useful once an artist or school has uploaded a body of work and if students include artist statements.
+Website design is a bit busy and could use updating.

-Bottom Line: A well-loved digital art museum that allows students to share work and reflect on their artistic process while helping teachers assess student understanding of artistic concepts.
+Bottom Line: A time-tested digital art museum where students can share work, reflect on their artistic process, and help teachers assess artistic concept comprehension.

 Displaying student-created artwork is a great way to extend learning beyond the classroom.
 Encourage students to curate their own online portfolios with any mobile device, and send site-created letters home to parents to inform them that they can also add their kids' artwork to the site, moderate comments, and maintain each kid's fan club.
 The description option in galleries helps teachers show parents the assignment objectives.

 Teachers can view the art online and assess assignments via the Artsonia platform, or they can connect it with their preferred learning management system to provide feedback and assign grades.
 The progress report feature allows teachers to quickly assess student work, especially if teachers input their favorite, commonly used phrases.
 Parents can access the progress reports online.
 Teachers can also give students a published artist award certificate for publishing their creations.
 Looking for inspiration?
 Check out thousands of lesson plans from other teachers, which are searchable by grade level, media type, cross-subject area, and keyword.